fruitcake/laravel-performance-monitor/readme.md

 ## About

 The `laravel-performance-monitor` package allows you to monitor all your requests.
+It's slightly similar to Laravel Telescope, but only stores minimal information for ALL your requests.

+## Features

+ - Log request paths, duration, response code
+ - Count queries
+ - Prune command

+## Todo
+ - Dashboard / charts?
+ - Aggregates?

 ## License